• Skip to main content

 Variations:

-There are so many things you can do with this mashed potato casserole recipe!
+You can do so many things with this mashed potato casserole recipe!
 You can add:

 • Roasted garlic